BigOunceChristo/bitpulse/test/functional/test-shell.md

 >>> test.options.nocleanup = True
 >>> test.shutdown()
-20XX-XX-XXTXX:XX:XX.XXXXXXX TestFramework (INFO): Stopping nodes 20XX-XX-XXTXX:XX:XX.XXXXXXX TestFramework (INFO): Not cleaning up dir /path/to/bitpulse_func_test_XXXXXXX on exit 20XX-XX-XXTXX:XX:XX.XXXXXXX TestFramework (INFO): Tests successful
+20XX-XX-XXTXX:XX:XX.XXXXXXX TestFramework (INFO): Stopping nodes 20XX-XX-XXTXX:XX:XX.XXXXXXX TestFramework (INFO): Not cleaning up dir /path/to/bitpulsed_func_test_XXXXXXX on exit 20XX-XX-XXTXX:XX:XX.XXXXXXX TestFramework (INFO): Tests successful
 ```

 The following utility consolidates logs from the bitpulsed nodes and the
-underlying `bitpulseTestFramework`:
+underlying `bitpulsedTestFramework`:

-* `/path/to/bitpulse/test/functional/combine_logs.py
+* `/path/to/bitpulsed/test/functional/combine_logs.py
-  '/path/to/bitpulse_func_test_XXXXXXX'`
+  '/path/to/bitpulsed_func_test_XXXXXXX'`

 ## 6. Custom `TestShell` parameters

 The `TestShell` object initializes with the default settings inherited from the
-`bitpulseTestFramework` class.
+`bitpulsedTestFramework` class.
 The user can override these in
 `TestShell().setup(key=value)`.

 **Note:** `TestShell().reset()` will reset test parameters to default values and